volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 ## Avoid Props In Initial State

 Generally speaking, props in initial state should be avoided, **unless you only need them to initialize the internal state of the component** and that's clearly expressed.

+In other words, if your component doesn't need to react on the changes of the props, which are used in the initial state.

 Let's take a look at the above example - we pass the **value** prop, which is used to initialize the internal state of the **ChildComponent** and is never changed.